Nutrition for Older Adults

 Malnutrition refers both to “under-nutrition” and “over-nutrition.”

 - Over-nutrition can occur when you become less physically active with age but continue to eat as you did when you were younger.
-This can put you at risk for becoming overweight or obese (having a body mass index, or BMI, above 30).
+This can put you at risk for becoming overweight or obese.
 Carrying extra weight is a risk factor for many serious diseases, particularly cardiovascular disease, arthritis, and diabetes.
 However, even in the case of over-nutrition, you may be missing adequate levels of important nutrients.

 How Common is Malnutrition in Older Adults?